Memetic Search for Green Vehicle Routing Problem with Private Capacitated Refueling Stations: Problem Description and Related Work

-Given that AFSs often have a limited number of refueling spots in practice, Bruglieri~\textit{et al.}~\cite{RN6218} introduced GVRP-CAFS as the first GVRP model to consider the capacity of AFSs.
+Recent surveys on sustainable logistics and supply chain optimization have highlighted the growing need for routing strategies that jointly consider energy, environmental, and infrastructure constraints~\cite{response1,response2,response3,response4}.
+Given that AFSs often have a limited number of refueling spots in practice, recent studies have explored various integrated routing and refueling models to better capture such operational constraints~\cite{response6,response7,response9}.
+Bruglieri~\textit{et al.}~\cite{RN6218} introduced GrVRP-CAFS as the first GrVRP model to consider the capacity of AFSs.
 They developed both arc-based and path-based mixed integer linear programming (MILP) models, with corresponding cutting plane methods to solve problem instances with up to 15 customers optimally within acceptable computational time.
 Their later work~\cite{RN6217} further improved these models to address the path cloning issues caused by multiple pumps at AFSs.
 To handle larger problem instances, the same authors proposed a greedy randomized adaptive search algorithm (GRASP)~\cite{RN6219} that combines biased random construction and local search.
-They also introduced a scheduling procedure with theoretical guarantees for coordinating multiple vehicles requiring refueling at the same AFS, while considering the limited capacity of the AFSs.
+They also introduced the $Reschedule$ procedure with theoretical guarantees for coordinating multiple vehicles requiring refueling at the same AFS, while considering the limited capacity of the AFSs.
 Their experimental results showed that GRASP could find high-quality solutions on benchmark instances with up to 100 customers, compared to previous exact methods~\cite{RN6217}.
 This effective heuristic approach serves as an important reference algorithm for our study.